Assistant Professor of Practice

 - Division:Scholarly and Professional Studies

-Judy Lewis is Assistant Professor of Music Teaching & Learning and Head of the Master of Music in Contemporary Teaching Practice degree program at the USC Thornton School of Music.
+Judy Lewis is an assistant professor of Music Teaching & Learning, and director of the new K-12 Contemporary Teaching Practice Master’s degree program at the USC Thornton School of Music.

 Prior to her appointment at USC, she taught general music in elementary and high schools in the United States and Israel.
 She also served as assistant professor of music education at Queensborough Community College, NYC (2016-2017), senior lecturer in Popular Music Songwriting and Artist Self Promotion & Marketing at the Musrara School of Music & New Media in Jerusalem, Israel (2004-2012), and senior lecturer in Popular Music Performance at the Jerusalem Academy of Music & Dance in Jerusalem, Israel (2007-2012).